 - Requires telephone and Internet companies to provide a nationwide system of interstate and intrastate telecommunications relay services that allows individuals with hearing or speech disabilities to communicate over the telephone.

 - Requires closed captioning of federally funded public service announcements.

 - Contains a variety of provisions relating to the ADA as a whole, including its relationship to other laws, state immunity, its impact on insurance providers and benefits, prohibition against retaliation and coercion, illegal use of drugs, and attorney’s fees.

-- Public Transportation is offered by a state or local government and is covered by Title II of the ADA.
+- Public Transportation offered by a state or local government is covered by Title II of the ADA.
 Publicly funded transportation includes, but is not limited to, bus and passenger train (rail) service.
 Rail service includes subways (rapid rail), light rail, commuter rail, and Amtrak.

 - If transportation is offered by a private company, it is covered by Title III.
 Privately funded transportation includes, but is not limited to, taxicabs, airport shuttles, intercity bus companies, such as Greyhound, and hotel-provided transportation.

-- The U.S. Department of Transportation, Federal Transit Administration releases information, guidance and regulations on public transportation and the ADA.
+- The U.S. Department of Transportation, Federal Transit Administration releases information, guidance and regulations on transportation and the ADA.

 More information about the ADA